-Expected utility refers to happiness or satisfaction, which comes from either the expectation of higher returns or the expectation of less risk.
+Expected utility refers to happiness or satisfaction, which comes from either the expectation of higher returns or of less risk.
 Consider commodities, for example.
-You may believe that their expected return is insufficient to raise a portfolio’s expected return because advances in technology tend to outpace depletion of scarce resources.
+You may believe that their expected return is insufficient to raise the expected return due technological advances outpacing the depletion of scarce resources.
 However, because commodities offer diversification against financial assets, especially in environments of high unanticipated inflation, their inclusion in a portfolio might lower risk sufficiently enough to more than offset their expected reduction of return.

 Expected Return – Risk Aversion X Variance